 Is there content included in Bloomsbury Medieval Studies that is not available online anywhere else?

 The growing Encyclopedia of the Global Middle Ages is available exclusively through the Bloomsbury Medieval Studies: Core Collection and is not available elsewhere.
 The incunabula and manuscripts from the Senate House Library have been digitized for the first time, exclusively for the Bloomsbury Medieval Studies: Core Collection.
 Medieval Clothing and Textiles is the only opportunity to purchase the entire series in a single, cross searchable online package.
+Medieval Life and Culture is the only online platform that provides access to the titles at an institutional level in one unified collection.

 How global is the coverage in Bloomsbury Medieval Studies?